 Man on TV: Not my eyes!
-Not my baby's eyes!
+Not my baby's eyes, too!

 Later, Hal attempts to hide the TV from Reese, but ends up accidentally breaking the glass and landing on his back.
 He's desperately trying to keep the TV off of him as broken glass rains down on him.
 He's screaming at Malcolm and Dewey to help him, but they can't hear him after both have accidentally deafened the other (Malcolm tried to get Dewey to teach him to appreciate music properly for a failed class, but he drives Dewey mad to the point where he puts on headphones and ignores him, so Malcolm, in a rage, turned the volume all the way up.
 Then later, Dewey tries to get revenge by setting up two huge speakers around the door where Malcolm walked in and holds an airhorn to the microphone behind his back.
-So when he tried to give Malcolm a "reason you suck" speech while he waits in the doorway, Jamie crawls out of nowhere and accidentally(?) pressed the air horn button into the microphone.)
-They're calming eating dinner while Hal is trying to save himself from being blinded by jagged glass.
+So when he tried to give Malcolm a "Reason You Suck" Speech while he waits in the doorway, Jamie crawls out of nowhere and accidentally(?) pressed the airhorn button into the microphone.)
+They're calmly eating dinner while Hal is trying to save himself from being blinded by jagged glass.

 Hal: Save your father's eyes!
 Aaaaaahh!!
 AAAAAAAAAAHHHHHH!!!!